renproject/nodectl/README.md

 curl https://s3.ap-southeast-1.amazonaws.com/darknode.renproject.io/update.sh -sSfL | sh
 ```

+This will update your `nodectl` to the latest version without affecting any of your deployed nodes.

 > Note: make sure you are using Terraform version > 1.0.0 !
 To upgrade Terraform, download the executable for your operating system from https://www.terraform.io/downloads.html and copy it to `$HOME/.nodectl/bin/terraform`.

-This will update your `nodectl` to the latest version without affecting any of your deployed nodes.

 ## Usage

-_Here there be dragons!_

 ### Deploy a Darknode